Between us, Hubby and I have travelled to more than 30 countries and we both agree it’s the Asian nations where we learn the most.

 Some people have expressed feelings of guilt and frustration at what they see as the poverty in Bali.

 I think these emotions make them blind to the happy smiles and playfulness of people who know how to make the best of what they have

 Yes, there is the occasional beggar (I see more homeless people on the streets of Sydney than I did in the parts of Bali I visited).

 Yes, the shopkeepers and stallholders almost plead with you to buy their wares with an intensity western hawkers could only dream about.

-Yes, the young children play endlessly outside, near the rice fields, on the sand at the beach, while their parents work nearby.
+And, yes, the young children play endlessly outside, near the rice fields, on the sand at the beach, while their parents work nearby.
 No computer games and television to keep them indoors and away from the sun – how sad!

 Yet, without the tourist dollars, the parents wouldn’t have work and the simple pleasures of playing in the sand are tortured with hunger pains.
 How guilt-inducing and frustrating is that?

 Thankfully, not too many have this way of thinking.
 During the first five months of 2015, more than 1.5 million foreign tourists visited Bali, Indonesia’s most popular destination.
-Heartening given that at least 80 percent of the country’s income is garnered through tourism.
+Heartening given that at least 80 per cent of the country’s income is garnered through tourism.

 BALI – LAND OF THE BROKEN TILE